ai-cfia/dev-rel-docs/adr/001-ailab-using-adr.md

 - Not inherently version-controlled.
 - Could become disorganized if not maintained properly.

-#### Architecture Decision Records (ADRs)

-Pros:

-- Provides a version-controlled history of decisions, aligning well with the team's need for traceability.
-- Facilitates quick onboarding by offering a single source of truth for architectural decisions.
-- Promotes consistency across projects by documenting decisions and their rationales.

-Cons:

-- Introduces the challenge of ensuring that all team members actively contribute to and read ADRs.
-- Additional time needed to write, review, and maintain ADRs can slow down the initial phases of projects.
-- Requires ongoing discipline to maintain and update records.

 ## Decision

 After evaluating these options, ADRs emerged as the best solution for maintaining a version-controlled, easily accessible record of architectural decisions.

-### What is an ADR?

-An ADR is a document designed to capture decisions that have wide-reaching implications across multiple projects and products and are of such significance that they require uniform compliance from all teams involved.
-Each ADR will elucidate the reasoning, background, and consequences of important architectural choices, like opting for a certain database or committing to a specific architectural framework.
-Decisions that do not meet these broad criteria are deemed too trivial for ADR documentation.
+Each ADR will explain the reasoning, background, and consequences of important architectural choices, like opting for a certain database or committing to a specific architectural framework, not trivial decisions.

 #### Example of decisions that could be addressed by ADR